Ravnur-Inc/ams-api-replacement-demo-app/README.md

 18.	**DO YOU SUPPORT ENCRYPTION AND DRM?**
 We support AES-128 encryption natively, and we use EZDRM for multi-DRM support.

-## RAVNUR MEDIA SERVICES ARCHITECTURE AND DESCRIPTION
+## Ravnur Media Services Architecture

 Ravnur Media Services (RMS) is the replacement for Azure Media Services (AMS), which Microsoft is retiring on June 30, 2024.
 The similarity in naming is intentional; The RMS API is a mirror of the AMS API and migrating from AMS to RMS requires minimal code changes to the existing Azure SDK used with the AMS API (i.e. Azure.ResourceManager.Media SDK or the Microsoft.Azure.Management.Media SDK).